dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

 Next Steps
 ----------

 **You could stop here!** However, we currently lack a standardized way to describe how to run this tool.
 That's what descriptor languages and Dockstore provide.
 We think it's valuable, and there's an increasing number of tools and workflows designed to work with various descriptor languages.
-To that end, we have continued this tutorial to describe how the command-line programs and input files can be parameterized and constructed via a descriptor language.
+To that end, we have continued this tutorial to describe how the command line programs and input files can be parameterized and constructed via a descriptor language.

 There are several descriptor languages available on Dockstore.
 Follow the links to get an introduction.